Hot Springs National Park Crowd Forecast

 Set your date and priorities to estimate the crowd level for Hot Springs National Park, see the best time to arrive, and find quieter days nearby.
 This is a planning estimate, not live data.

-For Hot Springs National Park on Saturday, June 6, 2026, the estimated crowd level is 6/10 (moderate).
-June is typically a shoulder month for Hot Springs National Park, which usually means lighter crowds while most access stays open.
+For Hot Springs National Park on Saturday, July 4, 2026, the estimated crowd level is 7/10 (high).
+July is generally a quieter month for Hot Springs National Park, which usually means the lightest crowds of the year, though access and weather can be more limited.

 Best time to go

-Better window: June is typically a shoulder month for Hot Springs National Park, which usually means lighter crowds while most access stays open.
+Better window: July is generally a quieter month for Hot Springs National Park, which usually means the lightest crowds of the year, though access and weather can be more limited.

 Arrival tip: Mid-morning on weekdays for easy downtown parking